 What role does soil testing play in maintaining a healthy foundation?

-Soil testing helps understand your home’s foundation soil.
+Soil testing helps you understand your home’s foundation soil.
 It shows the soil type, pH levels, and nutrient needs.
-This info helps with choosing the right soil care and foundation maintenance for a stable home.
+This information helps you choose the right soil care and foundation maintenance for a stable home.